There are many ways bacteria can transfer to food through everyday habits

 Dawson and his students set out to understand the truth behind this food trope.

-salmonella bacteria on tile, carpet and wood.
+They spread salmonella bacteria on tile, carpet and wood.
 After five minutes, they put down bologna or bread and left it there for five, 30 or 60 seconds.
 They did the same thing after bacteria had been on the surface for two, four, eight and 24 hours.

 “There was enough bacterial transfer in five seconds that from a practical standpoint, it’s not a really good idea to eat food from the floor,” Dawson said.